Installation Guide (Legacy Products)

 If the download has a .zip extension then all you need to do is extract the file to the location of your choice.
 Usually this will be the .vst3 folder within your home folder.

 The software license will be displayed.
-You can scroll down a whole page by pressing the Space Bar or a single line by pressing the Enter key.
+You can scroll down a whole page by pressing the Space Bar, a single line by pressing Enter, or skip to the end by pressing Q.

 Video: How to install on GNU/Linux